ec-coding/PokeDrafts/README.md

 3. No more than 4 of each card can be added to a deck, with the exception of energy cards.

+FUTURE GOALS
+1. Allow users to manage more than one deck.
+2. Allow users to toggle their decks as public or private.
+3. If a deck is made public, allow other users to view them.
+4. Render a limited number of files initially, and have the carousel render more as it goes on.

 <a href="https://github.com/ec-coding/Pkmn-TCG-Deck-Builder">App Link</a>